tytydraco/yessleep/out/Mr_Silvergleid_is_not_available_for_appointments.md

 This is both unexpected and largely unprecedented.
 I have by now been in Mr. Silvergleid’s employment for almost three weeks, and our association has settled into a predictable routine.
 I arrive shortly before ten, put on a pot of coffee, and greet Mr. Silvergleid as he bustles in and closes his office door gently behind him.
 Four hours later, he emerges and hands me a crisp stack of bills as he bids me good night.

-In the interim, I am free to pursue whatever avenues of inquiries suggest themselves, so long as the coffee remains hot and the stationary stacked high.
+In the interim, I am free to pursue whatever avenues of inquiry suggest themselves, so long as the coffee remains hot and the stationary stacked high.

 Our cozy arrangement has been interrupted only twice – once by a gentleman in a sleeveless shirt who wishes to ascertain whether this is Nasty Boy’s joint, and a second time by a dark-haired beauty whom I recognize immediately from the photograph on Mr. Silvergleid’s desk.
 She offers a cheery wave and deposits on my desk a large plate covered in foil.